Winter Studio performance, Imagine Theatre presents:

 Fees/Cost

-- The Production Fee (paid by actors, not crew) for The Importance of Being Earnest will be $160, due by the second weekend of rehearsals.
+- The Production Fee (paid by actors, not crew) for Seussical TYA. will be $160, due by the second weekend of rehearsals.

 - What Do We Get With The Production Fee?
 With this fee, students/families will get a show sticker, a digital link to photos, and 1 comp (free) ticket.
 (Max of 2 comp tickets per family for those with more than one student in the show.)
-Families/Students are given the opportunity to purchase a show shirt if desired.
+When paying for the production fee, Families/Students are given the opportunity to purchase a show shirt (not required), and other additional items (Show Posters, etc.).

 - Scholarships: Scholarships are available for any Imagine Theatre program, including production fees.
-If you would like to speak with someone about scholarships, please contact our office.
+View our Scholarship Guidance document, and the required steps, here!

 - What is a Production Fee For?
 Production Fees are in place to assist in covering the expenses of putting on a show.
 For additional information on Production Fees, see our General Information.